 - “That’s fascinating, and if you can come up with some client examples, we’ll have a super article.”
 Always try to avoid saying no directly.
 Always praise.
 Praise defuses defensiveness.
 And asking for real-world examples – which are the soul of good thought leadership – will send your SME back to the drawing board where he or she will either find them (which could turn an empty idea into a rich one) or drop the whole thing to find something better.

 - “Thank you.
 But tell me: How will this article help your business?”
 The broad purpose of publishing thought leadership content is to make your firm look like it knows what it’s doing, but it’s also to generate leads.
 If an idea doesn’t align with the services your firm offers, it’s worthless to you.
 It’s also worthless to your expert.
 Reminding your SMEs of that, gently, will often cause them to reconsider and, perhaps, come up with a more useful idea.
 And you won’t come off like a bad guy.
 You’ll sound like a partner and a friend.

 - “You know, I read this great article about developing compelling thought leadership content.
 Here, give it a read, then let’s talk more about your idea.”
 What great article?
-Why, “Competing on Thought Leadership,” of course.
+Why, “5 Building Blocks of a Compelling Business Article,” of course.
 If your SME reads it, the chance that he or she will come back to you with a better concept will improve greatly.
 Then your expert content developer can begin helping to fashion the concept into compelling thought leadership and you, your firm, and your SME will benefit.
 As Martha Stewart might say, that’s a good thing.